How to Automate Customer Service with AI Chatbots (2024)

 - Rule-based chatbots: These follow pre-defined conversation flows.
 They are relatively simple to set up and best suited for handling basic queries with predictable answers.
 Think of FAQs or simple order tracking.

-- AI-powered chatbots: These leverage natural language processing (NLP) and machine learning (ML) to understand user intent, even with variations in phrasing.
+- AI-powered chatbots: These natural language processing (NLP) and machine learning (ML) to understand user intent, even with variations in phrasing.
 They can handle complex inquiries, learn from interactions, and provide more personalized support.

 Our focus will be on AI-powered chatbots, as they offer greater flexibility and scalability, particularly for businesses with diverse customer needs.
 AI models constantly evolve, and modern chatbot platforms often integrate with external data sources and APIs, allowing them to perform actions like updating account information, processing payments, and scheduling appointments.